Clinical Research ANalysis Environment (CRANE)

 What is a qualified researcher?

-Access to the system is limited to UNMC faculty or their designees who have completed CITI training and are in compliance with UNMC competency training including HIPAA training and Information Security Awareness training.
-These researchers may apply for access to the de-identified data system for feasibility queries.
+Access to the system is limited to UNMC faculty or their designees who have completed CITI training and are in compliance with UNMC competency training, which includes HIPAA and Information Security Awareness training.
 Access to identified patient data requires IRB approval.
-Data release is through an honest broker for qualified faculty.
+The data release is through an honest broker for qualified faculty.

 What does CRANE represent?

-The research data marts exposed for use represent a detailed distillation of the raw EHR data normalized, standardized and processed with supporting metadata to assist researchers in calculating computable phenotypes for clinical research.
+The research data marts exposed for use represent a detailed distillation of the raw EHR data normalized, standardized and processed with supporting metadata to assist researchers in calculating computable phenotypes – which is a clinical condition, characteristic, or set of clinical features determined exclusively from the data available in EHRs and ancillary data sources without chart review or interpretive analysis by a clinician – for clinical research.
 Within CRANE are a number of data marts organized to meet the needs of collaborating Research Networks.

-The National PCORnet publishes a detailed data model (CDM) that is linked to a secure mechanism for querying.
+The National Patient-Centered Clinical Research Network publishes a detailed Common Data Model (CDM) that is linked to a secure mechanism for querying.
+The current version of the CDM is v.5.1, which was released in September 2019.
 PCORnet writes SAS code to query the CDM for supported trials.
 Because these are national trials with 50-80 data nodes, there is rigorous data quality checking and data characterization.

 The Greater Plains Collaborative (GPC) is the prime mover behind our local development of CRANE.
 The 12 GPC member academic medical centers maintain architecturally similar systems allowing collaborative development of the technology.
-The GPC supports a query mechanism where local queries are shared through a BABEL.
-These queries require local customization so each site then messages the query to work locally.
+The GPC supports a query mechanism where local queries are shared through the query compiler BABEL.
+These queries require local customization, so each site then customizes the query to work locally.

-In order to further improve query sharing, the GPC is collaborating with the Harvard team to deploy a large scale flexible data mart within i2b2 termed SCILHS.
+In order to further improve query sharing, the GPC is collaborating with Harvard’s clinical informatics team to deploy a large-scale flexible data mart within i2b2 termed Scalable Collaborative Infrastructure for a Learning Healthcare System (SCILHS).
 This allows shared queries through the Harvard SHRINE networked query tool.
 The SHRINE system operates through secure channels to individual data marts.

 CRANE also provides a powerful clinical informatics education and research platform for extending data standardization and linking.
 A Big-Data-to-Knowledge U01 grant supports the process of linking anatomic pathology findings, biomarkers, and biobank data with the EHR data in CRANE.
 The resultant architecture is under development internationally, led by UNMC informatics researchers.